Psychotherapy for couples

 Many therapists work a 50 minute ‘hour’ with average fees in London ranging from £40 to £140 for this time.
 It is quite usual for therapists to charge more when working with couples than they do with individuals.

 In my experience 50 minutes is just not long enough for us to settle down, get into deep work, work through it, and close the session properly.
-When you also consider the time you both invest travelling to and from the session I believe longer sessions offer far greater value for money and so my sessions last for 1.5 hours.
+When you also consider the time you both invest travelling to and from the session I believe longer sessions offer far greater value for money.
 I charge the same for couples and individuals – I figure you are paying for my time.
 While I can see the value of a regular therapy meeting I also recognize that busy people have diaries that change from week to week.
 I prefer to offer flexible appointments that you can book week to week and are free to move or cancel so long as you give me at least 48 hours notice.
 If one partner can’t make it at short notice I’m happy to see the partner who can make it for an individual session (we will confront this if it becomes a pattern).

 I usually see couples once a week for the first few weeks.
 As we work through more stuff and as things start to settle down it is usual for us to meet less frequently and, potentially, for us to meet for individual sessions.
 How long does therapy last?
 My answer is ‘for as long as it offers you good value for money’.